ZSS57/web102_prework/README.md

 1. Learn DOM Manipulation.
 2. Learn filter and reduce methods to help maintain the performance.
-3. learn Flexbox that can mak complex layouts easier.
+3. Learn Flexbox that can mak complex layouts easier.

 ## License